 "Eames," says Arthur again.

 "I'm not going to hurt you, darling," says Eames.
 "I'm actually quite benign.
 Docile.
 Domestic.
-A real sweetheart, actually, if you --"
+A real sweetheart, really, if you --"

 Arthur kisses him.